When MAML Can Adapt Fast and How to Assist When It Cannot: Theoretical Analysis

-\textbf{Setup}\quad Let the task parameter $\theta_\tau \sim N(0,1)$ be a normal distributed scalar.
-Let the covariate $x\sim N(0,1)$ be a normal distributed scalar and the outcome be $y \sim N(\theta_\tau x, 1)$.
-For conceptual simplicity, we analyze the population version of the problem.
+We consider the task of one-dimensional linear regression.
+Let the task parameter $\theta_\tau \sim N(0,1)$ be a normal distributed scalar and likewise, the covariate $x\sim N(0,1)$.
+The observed outcome is $y \sim N(\theta_\tau x, 1)$.
+We investigate two models for their meta-learning performance: